pandas-dev/pandas/doc/source/user_guide/indexing.rst

 .. versionadded:: 0.18.1

 ``.loc``, ``.iloc``, and also ``[]`` indexing can accept a ``callable`` as indexer.
-The ``callable`` must be a function with one argument (the calling Series, DataFrame or Panel) and that returns valid output for indexing.
+The ``callable`` must be a function with one argument (the calling Series, DataFrame or Panel) that returns valid output for indexing.

 .. ipython:: python